thylong/ian/docs-source/content/basics/what-is-ian.md

 We decided to offer the maximum customization possible to make you able to interact with your environment the way you like it.
 In brief, we give you a set of default commands that we find useful in general and we let you add any subcommands you'd like to execute.

-### The notion of project context

-Projects depend on a huge number of factors: languages, platforms, frameworks, host ressources, etc With ian, through an interactive setup you can provide the infos necessary to specific the context of execution of all the project commmands.

 ### Share your configuration